 There are many hapless stagers out there making a common home staging mistake, not even realizing they are putting the emphasis on the WRONG THING.

-In the Expert Psychological Stager™ training course, I teach my students how to use the concepts of visual perception, architectural harmony, and memory points to put the focus where it belongs – on the architectural selling points of the home, NOT on the furnishings.
-Our June graduating class experienced firsthand how to apply the concepts they learned in this historic Nashville property that had been on the market for six months.
+In the Expert Psychological Stager® training course, I teach my students how to use the concepts of visual perception, architectural harmony, and memory points to put the focus where it belongs – on the architectural selling points of the home, NOT on the furnishings.
+We applied these concepts in this historic Nashville property that had been on the market for six months.

 Take a look at the first impression view of this occupied home.
 Don’t think about it or analyze it – just focus on your emotional response.
 How does the room make you feel?
 What are the first things you notice?
 What will you remember?